mchow01/mchow01.github.io/_posts/2018-04-12-why-you-didnt-get-opportunity-undergrads.md

 <p>1.
 Your resume was not written well.</p>

 <p>2.
 You started your job search too late (most companies now start in the fall, and are all set by the end of fall).
-See [The Best Thing To Do In Early Summer for Undergraduates: Prepare For Opportunities Next Summer.](/career/2017/06/21/prepare-for-next-summer.html)</p>
+See <a href="/career/2017/06/21/prepare-for-next-summer.html">The Best Thing To Do In Early Summer for Undergraduates: Prepare For Opportunities Next Summer.</a></p>

 <p>3.
 You blindly applied to everything instead of making an effort to go out and network with a company that is one you know you would legitimately enjoy working with, and demonstrate to them that you're worth hiring.</p>